Viking's Rage (Canada's Wonderland)

 Viking's Rage is a swinging ship ride at Canada's Wonderland.
 Viking's Rage was the first of three swinging pendulum rides that operated at the park.
-Today, there are only two pendulum rides at the park after Jet Scream was removed to make room for WindSeeker.
-The ride is also very similar to Jet Scream (now removed) with the only difference of The Rage not going upside down.
+Today, there are four pendulum rides at the park, including Psyclone, Tundra Twister & Lumberjack.

-The ride opened in 1981 s Viking's Rage, but was renamed The Rage in 1997.
+The ride opened in 1981 as Viking's Rage, but was renamed The Rage in 1997.
 This name change lasted up until 2019, in which the park reverted it back to Viking's Rage.

 Structure

-Viking's Rage is mainly made up of 4 different parts.
-The first part is the "ship" itself.
-This is where the riders sit during the ride.
-The second part are the four supports that hold the entire ride up.
+Viking's Rage consists mainly of four different parts.
+The first part is the "ship" itself, where riders sit during the ride.
+The second part consists of the four supports that hold the entire ride up.
 They hold the "ship" and what the "ship" hangs on.
 The third part is what the "ship" hangs on.
 It is made up of several different parts and involves anything above the "ship" excluding the supports.
 The fourth (and final) part are the two mechanical wheels underneath the "ship".
 This is what pushes the "ship" forward whenever the "ship" passes over the wheels.